rakutentech/ios-inappmessaging/README.md

     setAccessToken:@"27364827346"]
     build];

-[InAppMessaging registerPreference:preference];
+[RInAppMessaging registerPreference:preference];
 ```

 ## **Custom Events**

-As shown in the example above for event logging, InAppMessaging also supports custom event.
+As shown in the example above for event logging, IAM also supports custom event.
 Custom events are events with an unique name and a list of attributes associated with them.

 In order to properly utilize custom events, the person creating the campaign must sync up with the host app developers to ensure that both the event name and attribute name/value exactly match exactly - note that these are case-sensitive.